 \textit{Lithium reverses neuronal hyperexcitability}\\ Another interesting phenomena discovered through stem cell differentiation is lithium's effect on the excitability of nerves.
 Stem cell differentiated neurons derived from bipolar patients have been shown to be hyperexcitable and fire erratically compared to control, but this abnormality disappears in presence of therapeutic levels of lithium \cite{mertens_differential_2015, stern_neurons_2018, santos_deficient_2021}.
 This is puzzling, since acute lithium makes neurons hyperexcitable \cite{butler-munro_lithium_2010} and lithium overdoses can lead to epilepsy like firing and seizures \cite{izsak_differential_2021, yip_lithium_2007, schou_biology_1957}.
 This suggests that lithium response is the body's attempt to reverse the physiological impact of lithium.
 Whether lithium-responsive hyperexcitability exists in headaches is not known, but migraines have been associated with hyperactivity, specifically in cortical neurons \cite{scheffer_migraine_2013, aurora_transcranial_1998}. \\

-Along with neuron hyperexcitability, \citet{mertens_differential_2015} also found decreased mitochondrial function in samples from bipolar patients \cite{malhi_therapeutic_2016,jakobsson_towards_2017}, associated with decreased mitochondrial membrane potential and size.
+Along with neuron hyperexcitability, \citet{mertens_differential_2015} also found decreased mitochondrial function in samples from bipolar patients \cite{malhi_therapeutic_2016,jakobsson_towards_2017, pereira_mitochondrial_2018}, associated with decreased mitochondrial membrane potential and size.
 These irregularities would be ameliorated in lithium-responders along with the hyperexcitability \cite{ mertens_differential_2015}.
-Mitochondrial dysfunction is a common denominator between bipolar disorder \cite{pereira_mitochondrial_2018} and headaches \cite{alloush_mitochondrial_2019, sangiorgi_abnormal_1994, gross_mitochondrial_2021, wang_energy_2023}, though in the latter the picture is rather complex.
 Brain tissue of deceased bipolar and schizophrenic patients show decreased pH levels, an indication that dysregulated brain metabolism causes mitochondria to shift to anaerobic respiration, thereby increasing lactate levels \cite{hagihara_decreased_2018, maurer_lithium-induced_2009, pereira_mitochondrial_2018}.
 It has been hypothesized that faulty ketosis during sleep is the cause of such an energy deficiency \cite{choi_sleep_2024}.
 Furthermore, an acidic environment enhances neural excitability \cite{fillafer_excitation_2016}, potentially creating a feedback cycle that can tire out the body's adaptation, which might explain why lithium treatment is most efficient early in the course of illness \cite{kessing_starting_2014}.
 Counterintuitively, short term lithium exposure \textit{enhances} mitochondrial oxidative phosphorylation in human brain tissue \cite{maurer_lithium-induced_2009, pereira_mitochondrial_2018}, which would seem detrimental to a brain low on oxygen due to excessive activity such as in mania, lithium therapy's primary target.
-Again, the long-term effect of lithium administration is in contrast to its acute impact on the body.\\
+Again, the therapeutic effect of lithium administration is in contrast to its acute impact on the body.\\